DestyCloud/digitalwitchng-bank/README.md

-# Online-banking  for DIGITALWITCHNG SUBSIDIARY
+# ONLINE-BANKING PROJECT  FOR DIGITALWITCHNG SUBSIDIARY
 This is a online banking system for local businesses.
 DIGITALWITCHNG-BANK contains a user interface as well as a user authentication system <br><br>